thin fashion models

 Concerns for the health and well-being of models

 The fashion industry has raised concerns regarding the health and well-being of models due to the prevalence of unhealthy body standards.
-Models are expected to maintain a thin appearance, which often results in eating disorders, malnutrition, and mental health issues.
-The pressure to fit into a certain size range can also lead to extreme dieting and exercise habits.
+Models are expected to maintain a thin appearance, often resulting in eating disorders, malnutrition, and mental health issues.
+The pressure to fit into a specific size range can also lead to extreme dieting and exercise habits.
 This poses significant risks to their well-being, including increased susceptibility to illnesses and injuries.
 The industry needs to address these concerns and prioritize the health of its models.

 Skinny model